-How to have a greener Easter In the UK we buy more than 80 million boxed chocolate eggs each year at Easter, generating 4,370 tonnes of card waste and costing around £299 million.
-When you think about it, this seems like a bizarre way to mark a religious festival or celebration of nature.
-If you want to save money or produce less waste this year, here are my top tips for a greener Easter.
-Simple things that will take a few minutes 1) Recycle your wrapper Here's an easy one.
+How to have a greener Easter In the UK we buy more than 80 million boxed chocolate eggs each year at Easter, and overall we're set to spend almost £900 million on Easter this year, generating thousands of tonnes of card, foil and plastic waste and costing millions in return to process and recycle all the packaging.
+When you think about it, this seems like quite a bizarre way to mark a religious festival or celebration of nature isn't it?
+If you want to save money, produce less waste or get more chocolate than cardboard this year, here are our top tips for a greener Easter!
+1) Recycle your wrapper Here's an easy one.
 160 tonnes of foil waste are produced every Easter, so when you've polished off your eggs scrunch all the foil up together in a big ball and chuck into your recycling bin.
 2) Shop smart and choose a less packaged egg As much as a third of the weight of an Easter egg is in the packaging.
 So don't be fooled by a big box, take a look at this guide from Which? showing which eggs give the most chocolate for your money.
 3) Make the most of your cooking water If you're boiling eggs over Easter, save the water to pour over your plants (once cooled).
 The water is full of Calcium which leaks from the eggshells during cooking and is great for plants.
 Get more tips on saving water here.
-If you've got an hour or two 4) What's for lunch?
-If you're looking for something cheaper, tastier and more environmentally friendly than lamb ask your butcher or meat counter if they have Hogget (lamb over 1-year-old) or mutton (lamb over 2 years).
-Or even better for the environment, go veggie.
-This Spiral Pie, Spiced cauliflower roast or Crispy Filo Tart from BBC Good Food would make hearty meat-free mains.
+4) What's for lunch?
+Bring something new to the table with a veggie main for your Easter lunch.
+Try these deliciously juicy cauliflower steaks, or this vegetarian moussaka and cottage pie also make for hearty meat-free mains.
+Check out our recipe blog for more culinary inspiration.
 5) Leftover chocolate fondue Don't let any chocolate go to waste!
 Once you're sick of eating Easter eggs, do a DIY fondue by melting any leftover chocolate in a pan/the microwave.
 Dip in fruit (if you need some nutrients) or marshmallows (if you don't).
-6) Driving home for Easter Many people hit the road over the Bank Holidays, so why not share a ride?
-Put a shout out on social media to see if friends are driving in the same direction as you, or pretend to be the star of a Jack Kerouac novel and car share with strangers using sites like BlaBlaCar or Go Car Share (be safe).
-If you want a weekend activity 7) Decorations to dye for Make beautiful decorations using just storecupboard basics by dyeing eggs.
-This guide shows the colours achieved by natural dyes such as beetroot and turmeric.
-Generally, if your eggs are refrigerated within 2 hours they can still be eaten but check here to make sure.
-8) Make your own chocolate eggs Avoid the chocolate egg packaging altogether by making your own.
+6) Make your own decorations Did you know you can make beautiful dyed eggs using things already in your kitchen?
+Jazz up your boiled eggs, or try egg blowing and keep them on display.
+We've got lots more crafty ideas too, from growing in egg shells to rabbit origami, if you want to get creative.
+7) Make your own chocolate treats Avoid the chocolate egg packaging altogether by making your own.
 Gram for gram eggs are up to 73% more expensive than the same chocolate when sold in bars, so make your own and have twice as much!
-Getting creative with an egg mould means you can make personalised eggs.
-9) Homemade Hot Cross Buns The Hot Cross bun is an Easter staple.
-With supermarket bun prices set to soar due to a global raisin shortage, there's never been a better time to make your own and save money, packaging and the need to leave your house.
-Try this recipe for Hot Cross Buns which is billed as 'foolproof'.
-Sources: Independent.co.uk: Easter egg packaging is thoroughly misleading and has developed into a confectionery arms race.
-Waste Connect: The End of Egg-cessive Easter Waste??
-Which?: Are you shelling out too much for Easter egg chocolate?
+Getting creative with an egg mould means you can make personalised eggs, or check out these easy no-bake chocolate treats.